 — Adam Stoker (@ADStoker) April 18, 2017

 After refusing a number of new contract offers from Liverpool, it was blatantly obvious to everyone that Sterling wanted out, and wanted to head in Manchester City’s direction.

 And when his club told him ‘no’, the winger simply refused to go on their pre-season tour.

 Sterling’s agent, Aidy Ward, did everything to make the transfer happen, however, even to the point of calling Jamie Carragher a knob in order to force the eventual move to the Eithad Stadium.

 Dyer labels it his “greatest regret” and says he “let Bobby Robson down”.

 The midfielder refused to play on the right side of midfield in a match against Middlesbrough, during a run of results which led to Sir Bobby losing his job.

-In fact, the great man even tried his best to cover for Dyer, and apologised for not being able to protect him when the Newcastle fans booed him in the next game.
+The great man even tried his best to cover for Dyer and apologised for not being able to protect him when the Newcastle fans booed him in the next game.

 What a legend.